 I also had family come visit me a few times.
 On those occasions I would take the full weekend off.
 I had planned my work the week prior and the week after so that I knew I would still be up to speed on things despite the large time off.
 I took my family to Leamington Spa for brunch, Stratford-Upon-Avon for shopping and to go on the Shakespeare tour, and down to Bicester Village for a bit of retail therapy.
 I also managed to go back home a few times, mostly after I had my exams, but it’s amazing how just a few days away from it all really helped me to feel fresh and ready to go onto the next set of subjects.

 But of course, that all accounts for a very small amount of the time off I took.
 The majority of the time off was spent with my housemates.
 I personally couldn’t have asked for a better group of housemates.
 We had a PlayStation and a TV in our house, so it was common for us to play quick 10-minute games of FIFA, which often turned into a few games!
 On nights when we wanted a bit more time off we would watch a movie, or if it was on, the football or rugby.
 Every night during the week, we would take it in turns to cook dinner and then eat together, while on a Sunday morning it rather quickly became a tradition for me to make Sunday brunch for the whole house.
 Cooking is a really good way to take your mind off work I found.
-We also would go out for brunch and dinner, nights out in Coventry and Birmingham, to the cinema or bowling, and had nights out to celebrate birthdays too.
+We also would go out for brunch and dinner, nights out, to the cinema or bowling, and had nights out to celebrate birthdays too.
 We even had a weekend trip away to Wales!
 Simple things, which at the time didn’t seem like much, really do make a massive difference in your mental state, as it takes your mind off work, at least for a little while.

 We did of course socialise with the rest of our class and the other classes within the school, and even the instructors a few times.
 We had a few nights out for curries, or to the pub and out in the town, sometimes we had people round for BBQs and played 5-a-side football (I personally didn’t take part in this one, wrong shape of ball for me!!).